-Both intermodal and multimodal transportation suggest refers to using two or more shipping modes.
+Both intermodal and multimodal transportation suggest using two or more shipping modes together.
 However, there is a list of differences between intermodal and multimodal transport.
 When you ship intermodal, a different carrier is responsible for each part of your transportation.
 Consequently, you have several separate shipping bills and reports from each link in the chain.
 When using multimodal transport, all of your shipments are signed under a single bill of lading.
 Both transportation methods have benefits and drawbacks, and here we will dive deep into multimodal.